Niemieńsko

 Niemieńsko (Nemischhof) is a village in the administrative district of Gmina Drawno, within Choszczno County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 9 km south-east of Drawno, 31 km east of Choszczno, and 89 km east of the regional capital Szczecin.

-Between 1871 and 1945 the area was part of Germany.
+Before 1945 the village was German-settled and part of the German state of Prussia.